Photo by Nancie Battaglia

-The 2,180-foot summit of Poke-O-Moonshine Mountain is a popular hiking destination.
-The summit is topped with a fire tower and offers sweeping views of Lake Champlain, the High Peaks Wilderness and the Jay Range.
-It's also easy to get to: the mountain is in the towns of Lewis and Chesterfield, close to Plattsburgh and just a few miles from I-87.
+The 2,180-foot summit of Poke-O-Moonshine Mountain is topped with a fire tower and offers sweeping views of Lake Champlain, the High Peaks Wilderness and the Jay Range.
+The mountain is in the towns of Lewis and Chesterfield, close to Plattsburgh and just a few miles from I-87.

-With one of the largest exposed rock faces in the region, the mountain’s profile is distinctive.
-The name Poke-O-Moonshine is believed to be derived from the Algonquin words “Pohquis,” meaning broken, and “Moosie,” smooth.
-East-facing cliffs provide habitat for peregrine falcons and also draw rock climbers.
+With one of the largest exposed rock faces in the region, Poko’s profile is distinctive.
+The name Poke-O-Moonshine is understood to derive from the Algonquin words “Pohquis,” meaning broken, and “Moosie,” smooth.
+East-facing cliffs provide habitat for peregrine falcons and attract rock climbers.

-Hikers have two trail options to choose from.
-Both merge into a single trail at a site on which an observer’s cabin stood in the early 1900s.
+Hikers have two trail options.
+Both merge into a single trail at a site where a fire observer’s cabin stood in the early 1900s.

-From the south end of the old campground at the base of the cliffs, the Ranger Trail is a short, steep climb to the summit.
-Since 2015, the state has been working in cooperation with the Friends of Poke-O-Moonshine to upgrade this trail.
+From the south end of the old campground at the base of the cliffs, the Ranger Trail is a short, steep climb.